Security news aggregator

 Until this past weekend, a contractor for the Cybersecurity & Infrastructure Security Agency (CISA) maintained a public GitHub repository that exposed credentials to several highly privileged AWS GovCloud accounts and a large number of internal CISA systems.
 Security experts said the public archive included files detailing how CISA builds, tests and deploys software internally, and that it represents one of the most egregious government data leaks in recent history.

-Krebs on Security 3 weeks, 1 day ago
+Krebs on Security 2 months ago

 Patch Tuesday, May 2026 Edition